PrestaShop/PrestaShop/README.md

 HOW TO ADD A FIELD IN A BACK-OFFICE for Product?
-No videos & examples can't find :(
+No videos & examples for it :(
 ======
 ![PrestaShop](http://www.prestashop.com/images/banners/general/banner-github_728x90.png "PrestaShop")